swillinger/knapsack/docs/main-concepts/design-tokens.md

 ---
 title: Design Tokens
 ---
 # **Warning: Doc out of date; below is for v1 (preserved for v2 inspiration)**

 Design tokens are named entities for identifying, storing, and accessing the most basic layer of a design system.
-Design tokens include colors, spacing, typography, animation and other values that make up a design language.
+Design tokens include colors, spacing, typography, animation and other values that make up a design language and are usually accessible in both Javascript and in SCSS.

 Assigning core design values to design tokens is an effective way to create a more scalable, maintainable, and intentional system.